Saeedha-N/saeedha-n.github.io/_pages/about.md

 - Final-year undergraduate in the Department of Electronic and Telecommunication Engineering, University of Moratuwa.
 - Part-time AI Engineer (Intern) at [Pekoe](https://www.pekoe.ai/).
 - Cohort of MakHer: Capacity Building Training Program by [UN Women Sri Lanka](https://asiapacific.unwomen.org/en/countries/sri-lanka) and [The Makers](https://www.themakers.global/).

+Take a look at the links above to learn more about me!